hamogu/doc/source/Documentation/pileup.rst

 Overview of the pileup Tool
 ---------------------------

-The :marxtool:`pileup` tool implements the pileup algorithm developed by John Davis (MIT).
+The :marxtool:`marxpileup` tool implements the pileup algorithm developed by John Davis (MIT).
 This same algorithm has been implemented into the `ISIS`_, `SHERPA`_, and `XSPEC`_ spectral fitting packages.
 While this implementation of the pileup algorithm emulates most of the qualitative effects of ACIS